kennygonzalez10/kennygonzalez10.github.io/_posts/2015-2-25-EmbeddedCommand2.md

 ---
 layout: post
-title: If you really want inexpensive rates for a design job call me for any job.
+title: Embedded Commands 2
 ---

+If you really want inexpensive rates for a design job call me for any job.